ONBOARD CARD 08 — Bermuda Approach

 TACTICAL OPTIONS

-- Favor the windward layline - in reaching conditions, be slightly above the layline; Bermuda's sea breeze or local shifts can make you work extra if you arrive below layline
+- Favor windward layline — in reaching conditions, be slightly above; sea breeze or local shifts can force extra work if you arrive below.

-- Avoid the wind shadow - approach from the E or NE quadrant if the wind allows
+- Avoid the wind shadow — approach from E or NE quadrant if wind allows.

-- Don't park: if the forecast shows a pressure band ahead, route to the windward edge of it, not the center
+- Don't park — if forecast shows a pressure band ahead, route to the windward edge, not the center.

 RED FLAGS

-- Wind dying below 5 kts with no forecast improvement for 6+ hours: you are in a park - accept it and conserve crew.
-Do not burn the crew on frantic sail changes chasing 0.2 kts.
+- Wind dying below 5 kts with no forecast improvement for 6+ hours: you are in a park — accept it; do not burn crew on frantic sail changes chasing 0.2 kts.

-- Boats you were ahead of in the Stream are catching up in the light: either you parked and they didn't, or they found pressure you missed.
-Reassess your angle.
+- Boats you were ahead of in the Stream are catching up: either you parked and they didn't, or they found pressure you missed.
+Reassess angle.

-- Any indication of a warm core eddy near 31–32°N: you may be in its adverse limb.
-Check GPS/log current vector.
+- Warm core eddy indication near 31–32°N: may be in adverse limb — check GPS/log current vector.